jtriley/StarCluster/docs/sphinx/quickstart.rst

     key_location = ~/.ssh/mykey.rsa

-After defining your keypair in the config, the next step is to update the default cluster template 'smallcluster' with the name of your keypair on EC2:
+After defining your keypair in the config, the next step is to update the default cluster template *smallcluster* with the name of your keypair on EC2:

 .. code-block:: ini

     [cluster smallcluster]
     keyname = key-name-here

-For example, the 'smallcluster' template would be updated to look like:
+For example, the *smallcluster* template would be updated to look like:

 .. code-block:: ini